 If there are any endorsements on your commercial driver’s license, your DQF must also include background checks and proof of any additional insurance requirements for such things as hauling hazardous cargo.
 Also, new drivers operating a commercial vehicle must fill out a 7-day log, or record of hours.
 Additionally, keep any training documentation in DQFs along with relevant medical paperwork, payroll forms, accident reports, results from drug and alcohol testing, and maintenance logs.

 Tax-wise, there are some important steps you’ll need to take to stay in compliance.
 This list includes filing your quarterly International Fuel Tax Agreement (IFTA) tax returns – for vehicle fuel consumed via a single tax license – and multi-year renewals for CDLs.
 Also, avoid significant penalties by staying compliant with your state’s business-related reporting requirements.

 Lastly, remember “compliance” is just part of the larger safety puzzle in the trucking industry.
 There are a whole lot of things you need to think about and cover to stay in compliance.
 You’ll still want to be honest about how alert you are before you get behind the wheel if you’re an owner-operator; or diligent about tracking how your drivers are performing and managing their hours if you have employees.

 Thank you for joining us as we cover the 8 Steps to Starting Your Trucking Business, we do hope that this has been informative and helpful for you.
-In case you missed our previous post, it was about how to find loads and grow your business.
+In case you missed our previous post, it was about how to understand and track your income and expenses.
 We have also put together a list of useful resources for all truckers and will be releasing it soon via a new Resources page on our site.
 Please do come back, check it out and let us know if we have missed anything out!